sdowding/resume/README.md

 #### Project: ATB Business ([business.atb.com](https://business.atb.com))

 * Designed and developed REST based APIs to be consumed internally and externally.
-APIs are document with Swagger which was used to create a centralized API library developers could use to find APIs.
+APIs are documented with Swagger which was used to create a centralized API library developers could use to find APIs.

 #### Project: ATB Prosper ([atbproster.com](https://www.atbprosper.com))

 * ATB Wealth project focused on providing an easy and paperless way for customers to invest without the need to meet a financial adviser in person or on the phone.
-* Full-stack development of a responsive single page application using AngularJS, CSS media queries, and flexbox.
+* Full-stack development of a responsive single-page application using AngularJS, CSS media queries, and flexbox.
 * Stateless Java based REST backend microservices using Spring Boot and Zuul api gateway.
 * Blue/green deployments.

 ##### Project: Online Banking ([atbonline.com](https://www.atbonline.com))
-* The online banking websites are load balanced ASP.NET WebForms applications with backend application services.
+* The online banking websites are load-balanced ASP.NET WebForms applications with backend application services.
 * Developed a two-factor authentication initiative that allows ATB customers to secure their online banking transactions with a verification code sent via text message.
 * Improved online banking response times by identifying bottlenecks and applying asynchronous processing to reduce overhead when calling backend systems.
 * Provide 24/7 on-call support for the online banking system.